chenkamin/picasso/README.md

 DB:
-- there is 2 options running the db.
+- there are 2 options running the db.
 - if you have docker-compose installed in your computer
 - 1. run the command docker-compose up -d
 - if you have only docker installed